 In summary, earlier reports refer to the burial of David Stock's grandmother near Yandicoogina Creek and that David Stock had inherited rights to the Yandicoogina area (and presumably the name); however, the reports do not say that the name or the rights were specifically inherited from the grandmother, although obviously there would be rights inherited through her burial place.
 David Stock told Bill Day that his grandfather was 'Yandikutji'.
-This is also recorded by Kim Barber (1997) and Mark Chambers (2005).
+This fact is also recorded by Kim Barber (1997) and Mark Chambers (2005).
 O'Connor (1996:23) noted:

 Nyiaparli... (b) In the Hamersley Ranges, their boundary with the Pandjima was along the Weeli Wolli/Marillana/Yandicoogina Creek system (the tribal name of David Stock, a part-Nyiaparli man from Marble Bar, is 'Yandicoogina').
+[My emphasis BD 2011]

 O'Connor (1996:7) notes: 'The relevant Nyiaparli [sic] group was the Warrawandoo group, whose members included Mr David Stock's mother, Mr Horace Parker's mother and Mr Horace Nelson's mother and father.'
 According to Bill Day's recorded genealogies, David Stock's mother was named 'Walapa or Yurawalypa', a Nyiyaparli woman who is identified with Mt Newman.
 She was born on Poonda Station.
-In 2005 David Stock told me, '[My mother] got sick at Roy Hill and died at Millstream looking for a marban [Aboriginal doctor]'.
+David Stock told Bill Day in 2005, 'That's where my mother's mob, my uncles used to stay.
+Up from Marillana on the flat, the floodout near Coondina Pool between Roy Hill and Marillana.
+[My mother] got sick at Roy Hill and died at Millstream looking for a marban (Aboriginal doctor)'.